navkar/Predictions/README.md

 * Heavy drone usage

 ### 2031 (or earlier)
+* End of so called lifestyle brands.
+  - New water-less fabric (will stay clean forever kind of)
+* Removal of fear based industries like
+  - Insurance
+  - Banking
 * Boundary changes in India (Nepal/Bangladesh/POK part of Indias territory)
   - Boundaries drawn during partition will be erased.
 * Elimination of caste system in India